 • Newspapers: Daily Mirror and The Times

-• Video Games: Assassin’s Creed III: Liberation
+• Video Games: Assassin’s Creed Franchise

 • Music Video: Formation by Beyonce and Riptide by Vance Joy